 Air Force HQ

 D.J.’s bestselling book, The Tiny Warrior, is printed in six countries and sold around the world.
-When he’s not writing, traveling or speaking, D.J. is a belted Krav Maga self-defense practitioner, gardener, and talented cook (as verified by his beloved wife and their two daughters!)
+When he’s not writing, traveling or speaking, D.J. loves to hike, draw, work out and read (though not at the same time).

 D.J. resides in San Diego - and airport gates everywhere.